greenfirn/Dashboard/README.md

 - caddy handles certificates, routing
 - running server.py on aws lambda might be possible havnt looked into it yet

+'flightsheet'
-'flightsheet' just saves text for now
+- saves as text for now
+- apply copies text over to send cmd and wraps it in tee EOF restart

 ![Dashboard flightsheet](Screenshot-flightsheet.png)